edde-framework/edde/docs/index.md

 Every time you start to write a new application there is at the beginning more stuff around the framework you're about to use than things related to the application.
-Edde is trying to shorten this to the minimum - not by faking things behind cli commands making stuff optically simple (yes, `artisan` I'm talking about you) or forcing you to use complex and unknown directory structure.
+Edde is trying to shorten this to the minimum - not by faking things behind cli commands making stuff optically simple (yes, `artisan` I'm talking to you) or forcing you to use complex and unknown directory structure.
 Just include `vendor/autoload.php` and you're happy.

 !> General problem is Open Source: it costs a lot of money.
 Even Edde.
 But this framework is not built with complexity in mind to